Savvythelegend/PGDocs/docs/recovery.md

 Plugin** for recovery from object stores, and the **native interface** for recovery from volume snapshots.

-!!!
-Important
+:::important
 For legacy documentation, see
     [Appendix B – Recovery from an Object Store](appendixes/backup_barmanobjectstore.md#recovery-from-an-object-store).

 ## Recovery from an Object Store with the Barman Cloud Plugin